-Consider, for example, the crystal structures which consist of close-packed layers of large atoms or ions, with the smaller atoms or ions occupying some or all of the tetrahedral interstitial sites.
-Zinc blende and wurtzite are two such structures (Section 1.7) which are drawn in Fig. 1.21 so as to emphasize the $\triangle \nabla \triangle \dots$ stacking of the S (or Zn) atoms in wurtzite and the $\triangle \triangle \triangle \dots$ stacking of the S (or Zn) atoms in zinc blende.
-Many carbides also possess such close-packed structures, with the carbon atoms occupying the tetrahedral interstitial sites and the metal or metalloid atoms stacked in various combinations of $\triangle \nabla \triangle \dots$ and $\triangle \triangle \triangle \dots$ sequences.
-Five forms of carborundum, SiC, are shown in Fig. 1.21, in which the silicon atoms are represented as solid spheres and the carbon atoms as open spheres.
-As can be seen, two of these structures, B4 and B3, are isomorphous with wurtzite and zinc blende, respectively.
-The other forms of carborundum have more complex stacking sequences, resulting in longer unit cell repeat distances.
-For example, the stacking sequence of the silicon atoms in carborundum III (B5) is (reading up) ABACABAC... giving a four-layer repeat distance.
-In the Shockley notation this is represented by △▽▽△△▽▽..., i.e. by inversions in the stacking sequence every two layers, not every layer as in B4, the wurtzite structure.
+Consider, for example, the crystal structures which consist of close-packed or nearly close-packed layers of large atoms or ions with the smaller atoms or ions occupying some or all of the tetrahedral interstitial sites.
+Zinc blende and wurtzite are two such structures (Section 1.7) which are re-drawn in Fig. 1.22 so as to emphasize the $\triangle\triangle\triangle\triangle...$ Stacking of the Zn (or S) atoms in zinc blende and the $\triangle\nabla\triangle\nabla...$ stacking of the Zn (or S) atoms in wurtzite.
+Many carbides, including silicon carbide, SiC, also possess such close-packed structures with the carbon atoms occupying the tetrahedral sites and the metal or metalloid atoms stacked in various combinations of $\triangle\triangle\triangle...$ and $\triangle\nabla\triangle\nabla...$ Figure 1.22 shows five structures or polytypes of silicon carbide (B3-B7) in which the silicon atoms are represented as solid spheres and the carbon atoms as small open spheres.
+The low-temperature form, β -SiC (B3) has the fcc structure, isomorphous with zinc blende.
+There are a number of high-temperature polytypes known collectively as α -SiC, the simplest structure of which, B4, is isomorphous with wurtzite.
+The other polytypes of α -SiC, three of which (B5, B6, B7) are shown in Fig. 1.22, have more complex stacking sequences, resulting in longer unit cell repeat distances.

+For example, the stacking sequence in B5 (Carborundum III) is (reading up) ABACABAC giving a four-layer repeat distance.
+In the Shockley notation this is represented as $\triangle \nabla \nabla \triangle \triangle \nabla \nabla \dots$ i.e. by inversions in the stacking sequence every two layers, rather than every layer as in B4, the wurtzite structure.
+Similarly, for B6 (Carborundum II) the stacking sequence is ABCACBA... giving a six-layer repeat distance which in the Shockley notation is $\triangle \triangle \triangle \nabla \nabla \nabla \dots$ i.e. an inversion every three layers.